CrisGuzmanS/laravox-backup/README.md

 ## 🙌 Description

 This library allows you to save the current state of your database and restore it.
-Even, you can name those backups to have a list of the.
+Even, you can name those backups to have a list of them.

 this package is useful when you want to test a functionality that could fails and you want to restore the previous state when it was working fine easily using one command.